What is the Read Permission in WordPress?

 - Access to the “Your Profile” screen.

-Because the “read” permission is so important, we recently added a new feature preventing it’s removal from default WordPress roles.
+Because the “read” permission is so important, our plugins will prevent it's removal from the Administrator role.